Old Age Security Return of Income (OASRI) Guide for Non-Residents

 You cannot reduce your other income by claiming a deduction for these outlays and expenses.

-For more information on capital gains and losses, see Guide T4037, Capital Gains.
+For more information about capital gains and losses, go to Line 12700 – Taxable capital gains or see Guide T4037, Capital Gains or contact the CRA.

 Line 12600 – Net rental income

-Report your Canadian and foreign-source net rental income or loss for the 2021 calendar year on this line.
-Include any amount that a partnership allocated to you in its financial statements.
+Report your Canadian and foreign-source net rental income or loss for the 2025 calendar year on this line.
+Include any amount that a partnership allocated to you.
 If you have a loss, show the amount in brackets.

 Line 12900 – RRSP income